hantsy/spring7-sandbox/docs/modularization.md

-# Modularizing Spring Boot 4 Application
+#  Spring Boot 4 Modularization

-One breaking change in Spring Boot 4 is that the single monolithic `spring-boot-autoconfigure` module is split into smaller, fine-grained feature and library specific modules.
-Each feature or library now provides its own `starter` and `starter-test` modules, which allows developers to include only the autoconfiguration classes and third-party libraries their application requires.
+One breaking change in Spring Boot 4 is that the single monolithic `spring-boot-autoconfigure` module is split into smaller, fine-grained feature and library-specific modules.
+Each feature or library now provides its own `starter` and `starter-test` modules, which allow developers to include only the autoconfiguration classes and third-party libraries their application requires.

 ## Transforming to Spring Boot 4